detekoi/minimal-clock-overlay/README.md

 2. Create a new clock scene with a meaningful name (e.g., "Gaming Scene Clock").
 3. Copy the generated URL.
 4. In OBS Studio or StreamLabs Desktop, add a new "Browser Source".
-5. Set the width and height to appropriate values (recommended: 300x300).
+5. Set the width and height to appropriate values (e.g., 300x350 for analog+date+timezone, or up to 400x200 for large digital displays).
 6. Paste the URL in the URL field.
 7. Check "Refresh browser when scene becomes active" (optional).